jinalkam/teamwork/README.md

 ## Project setup
-prerequirement node version 10.19 first run
+prerequirement node version 10.19

+then run

 ```
 npm install
 ```

-then
-### Compiles and hot-reloads for development
+### Then run following command which compiles and hot-reloads for development
 ```
 npm run serve
 ```